vidyasagar-amd/dependency-parser/README.md

-# Enhanced Ninja Dependency Parser
+# Dependency-based Selective Test Filtering using Static Ninja for C++ Projects

 ## Overview

-The `src/enhanced_ninja_parser.py` script is a tool designed to capture a comprehensive list of dependencies, including both source files (.cpp, .c, etc.) and header files (.h, .hpp, etc.).
-This detailed mapping is crucial for understanding the impact of file changes on build targets, particularly test executables.

-The parser is engineered to:
+This tool provides advanced dependency-based selective test filtering and build optimization for large C++ monorepos using static parsing of Ninja build files.
+By analyzing both source and header dependencies, it enables precise identification of which tests and executables are affected by code changes, allowing for efficient CI/CD workflows and faster incremental builds.

+The parser:
-- Identify all executables defined in the Ninja build.
+- Identifies all executables in the Ninja build.
-- For each executable, find all its constituent object files.
-- For each object file, use `ninja -t deps` to list all its dependencies (source and header files).
+- Maps object files to their source and header dependencies using `ninja -t deps`.
-- Construct a mapping from each source/header file to all executables that depend on it.
+- Constructs a reverse mapping from each file to all dependent executables.
-- Handle files that are dependencies for multiple executables.
+- Handles multi-executable dependencies and supports parallel processing for scalability.
-- Optionally filter out system headers to focus on project-specific files.
-- Perform dependency extraction in parallel for improved performance on large projects.
-- Export the final mapping to CSV and JSON formats.
+- Exports results in CSV and JSON formats for integration with other tools.

 ## Features